element-hq/element-android/docs/pull_request.md

 ##### Make a dedicated meeting to review the PR

-Some times, big PR can be hard to review.
-Setting up a call with the PR submitter can faster the communication, rather than putting comment and questions as GitHub comment.
-It has the inconvenient to not make it public.
+Sometimes a big PR can be hard to review.
+Setting up a call with the PR submitter can speed up the communication, rather than putting comments and questions in GitHub comments.
+It has the inconvenience of making the discussion non-public, consider including a summary of the main points of the "offline" conversation in the PR.

 ### What happen to the issue(s)?